56V14/7 External Driver

 To get the Internal 56K bps Voice Modem driver, click the green download button above.
 After you complete your download, move on to Step 2.

 If the driver listed is not the right version or operating system, search our driver archive for the correct version.
-Enter Internal 56K bps Voice Modem into the search box above and then submit.
+Enter Aceex Internal 56K bps Voice Modem into the search box above and then submit.
 In the results, choose the best match for your PC and operating system.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for Internal 56K bps Voice Modem.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for Aceex Internal 56K bps Voice Modem.
 It is a software utility which automatically finds and downloads the right driver.

 Tech Tip: Driver downloads and updates come in a variety of file formats with different file extensions.
 For example, you may have downloaded an EXE, INF, ZIP, or SYS file.
 Each file type has a slighty different installation procedure to follow.